 We aim to strike a happy balance between child- and teacher-directed activities each day to provide both structured and free learning opportunities.
 Children this age are busy learning through every game they play, and they tend to be kinesthetic learners who want and need to be active.
 Here are some of the key elements that keep our program varied and stimulating:

-Our classrooms are arranged with toys and crafts in different theme areas, or “learning centres.”
+Our classrooms are arranged with toys and crafts in different theme areas, or “learning centers.”
 Most days begin with self-directed play, so students can choose an area to explore.
 Some examples include the costume cupboard, the cars and trucks corner, the painting easel, the building blocks, the sand table, the dollhouse, the reading rug, and craft tables where the teachers set up a different project each day.
 Our teachers allow for plenty of playtime; they circulate among and interact with the children, guiding them and asking questions to help stimulate their imaginations.

 Circle Time provides a more structured period in the day.
 The children learn to follow directions, to take turns, and to communicate with others.
 They also learn about the days of the week and begin, through songs, games, and stories, to learn pre-literacy skills and early math skills such as patterning.